phase2/outline/CONTRIBUTING.md

 ## Code Cleanup

 Code is not automatically formatted upon commit.
-As a matter of best practices, you should run `yarn fmt` and `yarn lint` prior to committing code in order that pipelines will not fail in the `Test and Build` task.
+As a matter of best practices, you should run `yarn fmt` and `yarn lint` prior to committing code to prevent pipelines from failing in the `Test and Build` task.

 ### Run all Prettier and SVG formatting